sythanhho/quotes/index.md

 > - Confucius
 >"Real knowledge is to know the extent of one's ignorance."
 > - Will Rogers
 >"Don't let yesterday take up too much of today."
+> - Og Mandino
+>"Failure will never overtake me if my determination to succeed is strong enough."